thornoar/pshash/documentation/main.typ

 Okay, thinks the hacker, the night is young.
 They are able to get their hands on one of your 32-symbol passwords because of a security leak on the website you were registered to.
 They have also dug ears deep into the hash function and understood how it works to the tiniest detail.
 Now, they want to retrieve your private keys to be able to generate your passwords to all other websites and services you use.
 They see that your password starts with a `'W'`.
 They know it was shuffled from some other position by the shuffle function, $shuf (-, k_2)$, but they don't know what the password was before the shuffling.
 What they do know is that your password is produced by
 $
-  \#^sect (conf) = 263,130,836,933,693,530,167,218,012,160,000,000 approx 2 times 10^35
+  \#^inter (conf) = 263,130,836,933,693,530,167,218,012,160,000,000 approx 2 times 10^35
 $
 different $(k_1, k_2)$ pairs.
 The hacker can (relatively) easily retrieve any one of these pairs by substituting the intermediary layer $alpha$ (after the application of $mc$, but before $shuf$) of their choosing, and then solve for the two keys.
 The problem is that if the keys they receive differ from the true keys, they will not produce the correct password given a different public key.
-Therefore, to get the key to another website, the hacker would need to go through all of $\#^sect (conf)$different combinations, which will take them about $8,338,113,067,333,812 approx 8 times 10^15$ years, or $604,780$ ages of the Universe.
+Therefore, to get the key to another website, the hacker would need to go through all of $\#^inter (conf)$different combinations, which will take them about $8,338,113,067,333,812 approx 8 times 10^15$ years, or $604,780$ ages of the Universe.
 It is, of course, almost infinitely better than brute-forcing the password from scratch (after all, the resulting hash does give the hacker a lot of information about the original keys), but it is still pretty much impossible.

 After that, the hacker can go to sleep and forget about cracking your password, because they have nothing left to try.
 And you can go to sleep knowing that your accounts are safe.